Light as a Feather

+Light as a Feather is the first studio album credited to jazz band Return to Forever led by keyboardist Chick Corea (credited as "Chick Corea and Return to Forever").
+It features saxophonist/flautist Joe Farrell, bassist Stanley Clarke, vocalist Flora Purim and her husband, drummer/percussionist Airto Moreira, who all performed on Corea's previous album Return to Forever, from which the group took its name.

 Content

-The style of the music remains mostly the same as the first album, though vocals were given a larger role.
+The style of the music remains mostly the same as the first album, though Purim's vocals were given a larger role.
 Corea produced the album for Polydor Records.
-Stanley Clarke played double bass, though for most of his career he has played bass guitar.
+Clarke played double bass, though for most of his later career he has played bass guitar.

-"Captain Marvel" is a fast Latin piece that provided the name for Stan Getz's album released in the same year (with Corea, Clarke, and Moreira also on the Getz album).
-Airto Moreira plays percussion and Purim sings without words during the song's main riff.
+"Captain Marvel" is a fast Latin piece that provided the name for Stan Getz's album released in the same year (with Corea, Clarke and Moreira guesting).
+Airto plays percussion and Purim sings without words during the song's main riff.

 The album ends with "Spain", which was inspired by, and whose introduction was taken from, Joaquín Rodrigo's Concierto de Aranjuez (1939).

-It would be the last album to feature the line up of the first two records of the band with the exception of bassist Stanley Clarke who has remained with the band for all of its existence, saxophonist Joe Farrell, singer Flora Purim and her husband, drummer Airto Moreira, left after its release and were replaced by guitarist Bill Connors and drummer Lenny White.
-Although saxophonist Joe Farrell would return with the band on their seventh and eighth albums Musicmagic and Live.
+This was the second of only two albums featuring the band's original line-up.
+Purim and her husband Airto would leave after its release (to be replaced by guitarist Bill Connors and drummer Lenny White); Joe Farrell also left at this time, but would return to the band for their seventh and eighth albums (Musicmagic and Live); bassist Stanley Clarke remained with the band through all of its line-up changes.